-- 2 The objects of the Association are: - 2.1 to provide for the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage through the provision, construction, improvement and management of land and accommodation and the provision of care; and - 2.2 any other purpose or object permitted under Section 24 of the Housing (Scotland) Act 2010 which is charitable both for the purposes of Section 7 of the Charities and Trustee Investment (Scotland) Act 2005 and also in relation to the application of the Taxes Acts. - The permitted activities and powers of the Association will include anything which is necessary or expedient to help the Association achieve these objects. - 4.1 The Association shall not trade for profit and any profits shall only be applied for the purpose of furthering the Association's objects and/or in accordance with these Rules. - 4.2 Nothing shall be paid or transferred by way of profit to Members. - The registered office of the Association is at : 34 Conisborough Road, Glasgow G34 9QG
+- 2 The objects of the Association are: - 2.1 to provide for the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage through the provision, construction, improvement and management of land and accommodation and the provision of care; and - 2.2 any other purpose or object permitted under Section 24 of the Housing (Scotland) Act 2010 which is charitable both for the purposes of Section 7 of the Charities and Trustee Investment (Scotland) Act 2005 and also in relation to the application of the Taxes Acts. - 2.3 We will operate in the geographical areas bounded to the North by the M8 Motorway from the junction with Provan Road, West to the junction with Castle Street.
+From Castle Street the boundary runs South into High Street to the junction with Gallowgate.
+The boundary then runs East along Gallowgate and Biggar Street to the junction with Duke Street, then North West along Duke Street to the junction with Todd Street.
+From this point it runs North along Todd Street, Ledaig Street, Cumbernauld Road and Provan Road to the junction with the M8 Motorway. - The permitted activities and powers of the Association will include anything which is necessary or expedient to help the Association achieve these objects. - 4.1 The Association shall not trade for profit and any profits shall only be applied for the purpose of furthering the Association's objects and/or in accordance with these Rules. - 4.2 Nothing shall be paid or transferred by way of profit to Members. - 5 The registered office of the Association is at : 53 Ballindalloch Drive, Dennistoun, Glasgow, G31 3DQ.